dgaitsgo/ARTiMon-demo/README.md

 **Captors**

-Multiple environmental variables can contribute to the vitals of our character as displayed in this function which takes into consideration the character's level of elevation, hydration and heartRate to calculate their body temperature.
+Multiple environmental variables can contribute to the vitals of our character as displayed in this function which takes into consideration the character's level of elevation, hydration and heart rate to calculate their body temperature.

 ```csharp
 public float calcBodyTemp(float elevation, float hydration, float heartRate) {